ewinsutriandi/data-quran/README.md

 footnotes have consistent numbering format, because currently they use several variations which differs between each translation.

-There are several translations from Tanzil and QuranEnc that excluded from this repository because they are still incomplete.
-From Tanzil, these are the excluded translations:
+There are several translations from Tanzil and QuranEnc that incomplete, but still included in this repository because they are still useful and could be corrected later.
+From Tanzil, these are the incomplete translations:

-- Feti Mehdiu (Albanian), missing translation for Al-Anbiya (21):56 and Al-Mursilat (77):14
+- `sq-mehdiu` by Feti Mehdiu (Albanian), missing translation for Al-Anbiya (21):56 and Al-Mursilat (77):14
-- Hrbek (Czech), missing for Ar-Rum (30):18, Al-Waqi'a (56):2 and Al-Waqi'a (56):13
+- `cs-hrbek` by Preklad I. Hrbek (Czech), missing Ar-Rum (30):18, Al-Waqi'a (56):2 and Al-Waqi'a (56):13
-- Burhan Muhammad-Amin (Kurdish), missing for Al-Kautsar (108):3
+- `ku-asan` by Burhan Muhammad-Amin (Kurdish), missing Al-Kautsar (108):3

-From QuranEnc, Kinyarwanda translation is excluded because it's missing translation for:
+From QuranEnc, Kinyarwanda translation (`rw-assoc`) is incomplete because it's missing translation for:

 - Fussilat (41):27
 - Ash-Shura (42):18